Eating for recovery: Beware don't overfuel your body

 - Try and consume something within 20-30min after your session.
 This will assist in refilling your glycogen stores so you can perform at your peak again tomorrow.

 - Recovery food should contain the 3 macronutrients - carbohydrate (e.g. wholegrain bread), fat (e.g. avocado), and protein (egg, nuts, dairy).
 Carbohydrate and protein being the two most important.
 Research shows that having protein with your carbohydrates assists this further than just having carbohydrate on its own.
-Stash your snacks in your bag in your drawer at work in your glove box of your car so you always have something on hand.
+Stash your snacks in your bag in your drawer at work in the glove box of your car so you always have something on hand.

 - Use natural electrolyte replacement products that don't have the added sugar and artificial gunk.
 One of these is coconut water; it is a fabulous alternative to the commercial electrolyte drinks.

-Post a high intensity training session
+Post a high-intensity training session

 If you have just done over an hour or serious training and (lots of sweating);

-- As above for medium intensity however it is even more important you fuel and hydrate your body within 30 minutes of finishing training especially if you have had an endurance session of more than 90 minutes
+- As above for medium intensity, however, it is even more important you fuel and hydrate your body within 30 minutes of finishing training especially if you have had an endurance session of more than 90 minutes

-- If water is not satiating your thirst try a sports energy drink have half first then see if you need the other half.
+- If water is not satiating your thirst, try a sports energy drink.
+Have half first then see if you need the other half.

-Post workout snack ideas;
+Post-workout snack ideas;

 - Plain tap water